Archive for the ‘Collectivism and Individualism’ Category

 There is little chance that Mr. Chang will sign any kind of workgroups for Mr. Rosen.
 Mr. Rosen is also distressed by the constant interruptions.
 To Mr. Chang, Mr. Rosen is in too much of a hurry.
 Mr. Rosen is monochronic, whereas Mr. Chang operates from a polychronic time orientation.

-Applications of Hall`s theories
+Applications of Hall`s Theories about the Context

 Website Design in High and Low Context Cultures